asimlqt/docker-php/README.md

 > xdebug is currently not available for php 7.2, it will be added once it does become available

-> Composer is available in the 'dev' images
+> Composer and Git are available in the 'dev' images

 ### Apache modules enabled
 * rewrite